pablodecm/phd_thesis/src/010_introduction.md

 physics, a discipline dealing with the practical study of the most elementary constituents of matter and their interactions.

-It is important to remark that the elementary quality of the chosen subject of study does not imply that the journey towards valuable scientific knowledge in this area will be a simple one.
+The elementary quality of the chosen subject of study does not imply that the journey towards valuable scientific knowledge in this area will be a simple one.
 On the contrary, as the following chapters